reederickson/belly-button-challenge/README.md

 ## Credits
 Reed Erickson

-Outside help: tutoring session with Khangwelo
+Outside help: tutoring session with Khangwelo.
+Attended office hours and Carlos pointed out that I was running the file from my local machine; switched to the URL and it fixed my problems.